nanditaradha/Project_TV_Script_Generation/README.md

 ```

 #### Git And Version Control
-These instructions also assume you have `git` installed for working with Github from a terminal window, but if you do not, you can download that first with the command:
+These instructions also assume you have `git` installed for working with Github from a terminal window,but if you do not,you can download that first with the command:
 ```
 conda install git
 ```

 **Now, You Can Create A Local Version Of The Project**

-1. Clone the repository, and navigate to the downloaded folder.
-This may take a minute or two to clone due to the included image data.
+1. Clone the repository,and navigate to the downloaded folder.This may take a minute or two to clone due to the included image data.
 ```
 git clone https://github.com/nanditaradha/Project_Tv_Script_Generation.git
 cd TV-Script-Generation
 ```

-2. Install PyTorch and torchvision; this should install the latest version of PyTorch.
+2. Install PyTorch and torchvision;this should install the latest version of PyTorch.

 	- __Linux__ or __Mac__:
 	```